harness/developer-hub/docs/platform/delegates/install-delegates/install-delegate.md

 <Addperm />

-## Install Harness Delegate
+## Install the default Harness Delegate

 ### Create a new delegate token

-Log in to the Harness Platform and go to **Account Settings -> Account Resources -> Delegates**.
-Select the **Tokens** tab.
-Select **+New Token**, and enter a token name, for example `firstdeltoken`.
-Select **Apply**.
+1. Log in to the Harness Platform and go to **Account Settings -> Account Resources -> Delegates**.
+2. Select the **Tokens** tab.
+3. Select **+New Token** and enter a token name, for example `firstdeltoken`.
+4. Select **Apply**.
 Harness Platform generates a new token for you.
-Select **Copy** to copy and store the token in a temporary file.
+5. Select **Copy** to copy and store the token in a temporary file.
 You will provide this token as an input parameter in the next installation step.
 The delegate will use this token to authenticate with the Harness Platform.

 ### Get your Harness account ID